 you have opened a socket (network connection) though, you read and write data to and from it via

 Java also contains another IO API called Java NIO.
 It contains classes that does much of the same as the Java IO and Java Networking APIs, but Java NIO can work in non-blocking mode.
 Non-blocking IO can in some situations give a big performance boost over blocking IO.

 The tutorial trail called Java How To's and Utilities also contain a few Java IO utilities - e.g. replacing strings in streams, iterating streams using buffers etc.

 The Scope of this Java IO Tutorial

-Below is a table of contents of the topics and classes covered in this tutorial.
-The coverage of the classes is not just an API listing.
-You can get that from Sun's official Java Doc's.
+The coverage of the classes in this tutorial is not just an API listing.
+It's more than just a class listing (you can get that from Sun's official Java Doc's).
 Rather each text is a short introduction to the class, its purpose, and a few examples of how to use it.
 In other words, some of the stuff you don't find in Sun's official Java Doc's.